 In addition, Daniels serves on the Board of Directors, the Transportation Committee, the I-710 Oversight Policy Committee, the Orangeline Development Authority, and the SR-91/I-605 Corridor Needs Assessment Study of the Gateway Cities Council of Governments, an organization comprising 27 southeast Los Angeles County municipalities aimed at promoting economic growth and undertaking long-range planning in the region.

 Peggy Lemons has been a member of the Paramount City Council since 1997.
+She has served as the City's Mayor for four terms.
 She previously sat on the City's Public Safety Commission, and was named Public Safety Person of the Year by the California State Legislature.
 In addition, she has received the Soroptomists' Woman of Distinction Award as well as the Paul Harris Award from the Rotary Club.

 She is a member of the City Council/Paramount School District Ad Hoc Committee and was instrumental in launching the Paramount Education Partnership (PEP), a collaboration between the City, Paramount Unified School District, and the Paramount Chamber of Commerce that stresses the connection between continuing education and future economic success.
-She is also a member of the Southeast Area Animal Control Authority Board, the County Sanitation Districts of L. A. County and the League of California Cities Selection Committee.
+She is also a member of the Southeast Area Animal Control Authority Board.

 The governing body for the City of Paramount consists of 5 residents, elected at large.
 Each year, the elected Councilmembers elect one member to serve as mayor, and another member to serve as vice-mayor.
 Each member of the Council serves a 4-year term of office.